 A specialist dementia admiral nurse provides holistic, person-centred support in a wide range of settings.
 Emily Oliver, a consultant admiral nurse, and Victoria Lyons, a senior consultant admiral nurse, both working for Dementia UK, explain why you might want to join their ranks

 They specialise in the case management of families who are dealing with the complexities of caring for a person with dementia.
 They also work collaboratively with other health and social care colleagues who provide different but equally essential support.
 There are currently 270 admiral nurses in post in the UK.

-Being an admiral nurse is hugely rewarding; they can make a real difference to families struggling with someone who has dementia.
+It is hugely rewarding; they can make a real difference to families struggling with someone who has dementia.
 They also receive wrap-around support for both professional and practice development from Dementia UK.

 |Admiral nurse assessment framework|

-Admiral nurses offer support to families through a range of interventions including talking therapies, anticipatory care planning, case-coordination and much more.
+They offer support to families through a range of interventions including talking therapies, anticipatory care planning, case-coordination and much more.